 In DBMS, Transaction Processing has been intended to conserve database integrity i.e. the uniformity of related data objects, in a recognized consistent state.
 Transactional Processing databases denotes the databases which have been structured for optimizing the performance of transactional processing, also often stated as OLTP, i.e. Online Transaction Processing.
 The DBMS transaction should support the ACID property to confirm exactness, data reliability, and entirety.

 This is a guide to DBMS Transaction Processing.
-Here we discuss the definition, syntax, How to process the Transaction in DBMS? along with the examples respectively.
+Here we discuss the introduction, how to process the transaction in DBMS along with the examples respectively.
 You may also have a look at the following articles to learn more –